Discover more from Thematiks

 What’s big data really worth?

-A new working paper provides a nuanced and real-world framework for understanding how data creates value and competitive advantage
+A working paper provides a nuanced and real-world framework for understanding how data creates value and competitive advantage

 A mantra of management over the past few years has been that companies need to gather and profit from the data they collect about their customers and products.
 An endless stream of articles and “white papers” from consultants and tech companies present the benefits of data and analytics investments.
 Two common threads to many of these works are (a) the sense that one should gather as much data as possible and (b) that having the most information about customers and markets creates a competitive advantage.
 These beliefs have resonated so strongly that regulators (and some scholars) in the U.S. and Europe have begun to worry that excessive concentrations of information in specific markets are hindering competition and should be addressed through regulatory action.

 While the idea of collecting as much data as possible sounds appealing, recent research suggests that many factors affect the value of data collected by companies.
-A recent working paper by Marco Iansiti (Harvard) summarizes those trends and—more importantly— presents a new framework for understanding the sources and dynamics of value creation through information.
+A working paper by Marco Iansiti (Harvard) summarizes those trends and—more importantly— presents a new framework for understanding the sources and dynamics of value creation through information.
 Supported by several case studies, his model is a welcome and nuanced perspective on how data do, and do not, create value for organizations.

 Data and Competitive Advantage